 So, even if your gains from selling one asset take you over your annual tax-free threshold, subtracting a previous loss from this total might take you back under it again, or at the very least reduce the taxable amount.

-One savvy way to pay less in Capital Gains Tax is to simply look at ways to lower the tax band you fall into.
-For example, if you are paid enough to just qualify for the higher earnings tax band, you could consider increasing the amount you pay into your pension each year, so that you then fall into the basic rate of income tax.
+One way to reduce any potential Capital Gains Tax bill is to simply look at ways to lower the tax band you fall into.
+For example, if you are paid enough to just fall into the higher earnings tax band, you could consider increasing the amount you pay into your pension each year, so that you then fall into the basic rate of income tax.

 Bear in mind that even if you are a basic rate taxpayer, you still may have to pay higher rate CGT on a portion of your capital gains if, when combined with your yearly income, they exceed the higher rate threshold.
-It’s therefore vital to make sure you’ve done your maths to work out whether the tax savings are worth it, and seek professional financial advice if you’re unsure.
+It’s therefore vital to make sure you do your maths carefully to work out whether the tax savings are worth it, and seek professional financial advice if you’re unsure.

 Also remember that higher and additional rate taxpayers pay the same Capital Gains Tax rates, so there is no benefit to using pension contributions to lower your tax bracket from additional rate to higher rate as far as CGT is concerned.